Anthony Brooks: D-day and beyond

 an invasion force.
 In April 1944, Brooks reported to SOE that he had armed 4,700 men around Toulouse and had another 2,100 men partially armed men in the Lyon region.

 Brooks' priority before D-day was to inhibit the response of the 15,000 men and 1,400 vehicles of the 2nd SS Panzer Division Das Reich, stationed in Montaubon, to the invasion, wherever and whenever it might occur.
 The key to success was to disable the railroad flatcars which would be needed to transport German tanks quickly to the invasion site.
 Warned that the invasion was imminent, Pimento operatives sabotaged flatcars by putting an abrasive lubricant into their axles which froze their wheels after a few miles of travel.
 Historian Stephen Ambrose tells the story that some of the unguarded flatcars were sabotaged by a 16-year-old girl named Tetty, her boyfriend, her 14-year-old sister, and several of their friends.

 The transport of Das Reich by railroad to the battlefield in Normandy would have taken three or four days.
 Instead, Das Reich proceeded northward by road toward the site of the allied invasion on June 7.
 Its piecemeal arrival at the Battle of Normandy was between 15 and 30 June and the division was not fully united until July 10.

 In the three months following D-day, Brooks' forces carried out many attacks and sabotage operations, especially on the railroads.
 Brooks was wounded slightly when a grenade exploded near him in Lyon.
 Several of his closest associates were killed in clashes with the Germans.

 In July, Brooks was arrested in Lyon for the first and only time by the Germans.
 He was interrogated, but his cover story was convincing and he was released.
 On being released he exchanged "Heil Hitler" salutes with his captors.

 Brooks was trapped in Lyon, still German-controlled, while the resistance groups he had aided fought the Germans--and among themselves.
 Brooks met with American forces advancing into Lyon on 2 September and celebrated the liberation of the city on 3 September with French soldiers.
 Shortly after the liberation, Brooks was hospitalized with an ulcer.
 On 25 September 1944 he returned to England, his hazardous service during war completed.

-Brooks ended the war as a major, and was awarded the Distinguished Service Order, Military Cross, Croix de Guerre, and Légion d'honneur for his service.
+Brooks ended the war as a major, and was awarded the Distinguished Service Order, Military Cross, Croix de Guerre with bronze palm, and Légion d'honneur for his service.